Five new work packages of Sabah Pan Borneo project under tender process - Borneo Post Online

-PAPAR: Five new work packages of the Sabah Pan Borneo Highway project are now under the tender process and would be finalised soon, said Senior Minister of Works, Datuk Seri Fadillah Yusof.
+PAPAR (April 8): Five new work packages of the Sabah Pan Borneo Highway project are now under the tender process and would be finalised soon, said Senior Minister of Works Datuk Seri Fadillah Yusof.

 He said one of the five packages involved the stretch from Tawau to Semporna, the contract of which had been terminated and the package re-tendered.